jimmy-guzman/mejora/README.md

 ## Inspiration

-mejora is inspired by the ideas behind Betterer.
+mejora is inspired by the ideas behind [betterer](https://phenomnomnominal.github.io/betterer/).

 The core concept of preventing regressions through baselines comes from that work. mejora reimplements the idea with a smaller scope and a simpler, more opinionated design.